 Are you looking for new ways to celebrate Filipino American History Month?

-Get your *free* digital celebration kit for FAHM and beyond!
-A curated Spotify playlist, joyful wallpapers with brown girl affirmations, and Filipiniana-inspired Zoom backgrounds to help you celebrate your Filipino self unapologetically.
-Plus you’ll automatically be welcomed into our Email Barkada!
+Get a *free* digital celebration kit for FAHM and beyond!
+Inside we included: learning resources, a playlist, and wallpapers to help you celebrate your Filipina/x/o self unapologetically.
+(Plus, you'll automatically be welcomed into our Email Barkada!)